If your Center-funded project includes events, conferences or invited guests, our team is happy to assist you.

 With certain exceptions (conferences and panels), UCR faculty cannot be paid for lectures and talks on their own campus.

-If you would like to provide refreshments at your event, there are several options:
+If you would like to provide refreshments or meals at your event, there are several options:

 - You can purchase food & beverages yourself and request reimbursement.

-- Renee can order catering from a campus vendor like HUB2GO (informal presentation, smaller menu, budget friendly) or Citrus Grove (full presentation, wider variety, higher costs).
+Renee can order catering from a campus vendor like CRATE (informal presentation, smaller menu, budget friendly) or Citrus Grove (full presentation, wider variety, higher costs).

 There are special policy considerations when you plan to serve alcohol at an event.
+Except for invitation-only events, alcohol permits are required from the office of Risk Management.
+Certified & licensed servers are required at public events and incur additional fees.
 In most cases, CIS project funds cannot cover alcohol expenses.
-Certified & licensed servers are required at public events.
-Alcohol permits are required from the office of Risk Management.

-UCR faculty, students and staff use this form to submit claims for locally hosted meals, event refreshments, research supplies or other costs not associated with a trip or travel.
+UCR faculty, students and staff use this form to submit claims for locally hosted meals or event refreshments and supplies for Center-funded projects.

 Expense claims are reimbursed according to project budget and prior approval.